Wordcab/wordcab-posts/docs/blog/posts/wordcab_transcribe.md

 Wordcab Transcribe offers several advantages over closed ASR platforms:

-* **Open-source**: Our project is open-source and based on open-source libraries, allowing you to customize and extend it as needed.
+* 🤗 **Open-source**: Our project is open-source and based on open-source libraries, allowing you to customize and extend it as needed.
-* **Fast**: The faster-whisper library and CTranslate2 make audio processing incredibly fast compared to other implementations.
+* ⚡ **Fast**: The faster-whisper library and CTranslate2 make audio processing incredibly fast compared to other implementations.
-* **Easy to deploy**: You can deploy the project on your workstation or in the cloud using Docker.
+* 🐳 **Easy to deploy**: You can deploy the project on your workstation or in the cloud using Docker.
-* **Batch requests**: You can transcribe multiple audio files at once because batch requests are implemented in the API.
+* 🔥 **Batch requests**: You can transcribe multiple audio files at once because batch requests are implemented in the API.
-* **Cost-effective**: As an open-source solution, you won't have to pay for costly ASR platforms.
+* 💸 **Cost-effective**: As an open-source solution, you won't have to pay for costly ASR platforms.
-* **Easy-to-use API**: With just a few lines of code, you can use the API to transcribe audio files or even YouTube videos.
+* 🫶 **Easy-to-use API**: With just a few lines of code, you can use the API to transcribe audio files or even YouTube videos.

 All the code is available on [GitHub](https://github.com/Wordcab/wordcab-transcribe).

+!!! note
+    The project is still in its early stages, so it may not be suitable for production use.
+    However, we are working on improving it and adding new features.

+    If you have any suggestions or feedback, please let us know in the [GitHub issues](https://github.com/Wordcab/wordcab-transcribe/issues).

 ## Building and running the project